-- engagement with the Age-friendly

-Alliance, made up of members of the

-Strategic Growth Partnership.
-(The

-Strategic Growth Partnership helps

-deliver Derry and Strabane's community

-plan.
-It is made up of a wide range

-of partners including representatives

-from local statutory bodies, community

-organisations, political representatives,

-central government departments and

-other key regional support partners.)

-- engagement with regional and local agesector organisations and organisations whose services users include older people.

-- focus groups and meetings with statutory, community and voluntary organisations

-- an online survey with open, narrative style questions which encouraged older people to share their experiences and opinions.

-- results from a quantitative survey that Derry City and Strabane District Council carried out in Spring 2021.
+- Alliance, made up of members of the Strategic Growth Partnership.
+(The Strategic Growth Partnership helps deliver Derry and Strabane's community plan.
+It is made up of a wide range of partners including representatives from local statutory bodies, community organisations, political representatives, central government departments and other key regional support partners.) - engagement with regional and local agesector organisations and organisations whose services users include older people. - focus groups and meetings with statutory, community and voluntary organisations - an online survey with open, narrative style questions which encouraged older people to share their experiences and opinions. - results from a quantitative survey that Derry City and Strabane District Council carried out in Spring 2021 at a time when Covid-19 pandemic restrictions were in place.

-- postcard surveys on age-friendly domains, which were distributed through the steering group, public buildings, such as community and leisure centres, and age sector organisations.

-- one-to-one interviews conducted by children and young people with their parents and/or grandparents - creative workshops and other targeted engagement with groups who might otherwise have not been heard, such as carers, farmers, people from minority ethnic backgrounds, people living in rural areas and disabled people.
+- postcard surveys on age-friendly domains, which were distributed through the steering group, public buildings, such as community and leisure centres, and age sector organisations. - one-to-one interviews conducted by children and young people with their parents and/or grandparents - creative workshops and other targeted engagement with groups who might otherwise have not been heard, such as carers, farmers, people from minority ethnic backgrounds, people living in rural areas and disabled people.

 Findings from the engagement were brought back to the Co-Design Steering Group and Age-friendly Alliance to reflect on what works and what matters most for people as they grow older.
-Collectively they worked together to produce actions that can make a real difference in all our lives.
+Collectively they worked together to produce actions that they propose can make a real difference to all our lives.